Martha Ochoa, Chief of Staff

 Carrie O'Malley has a Harvard Law School education and more than a decade of public policy experience at the federal, state and local levels.
 Carrie has worked for seven elected officials on a number of policy areas, including public safety, transportation, budget, health care, and social services.
 She served as a staff member with the California Attorney General's Office and as a researcher for the Committee on Governmental Affairs in the United States Senate, under U.S. Senator John Seymour (a former Mayor of Anaheim and State Senator from Orange County).
-At the local level, she served as a field representative and legislative analyst for California Assembly Member Gary Miller (now in the U.S. Congress) and was a senior government relations representative at the Orange County Transportation Authority (OCTA).
+At the local level, she served as a field representative and legislative analyst for California State Assembly Member Gary Miller (later a member of the U.S. Congress) and was a senior government relations representative at the Orange County Transportation Authority (OCTA).
 O'Malley is active in her community, previously holding leadership positions with the Junior League of Orange County and currently serving as an elected member of the board of directors of her homeowners association.
 She has also volunteered as a Court Appointed Special Advocate (CASA) both in Boston and in Orange County, helping abused children navigate through the court system.
 She has two undergraduate degrees in Philosophy and Law and Society from the University of California, Santa Barbara.

 Martin Gardner, Policy Advisor